Note: To know the maximum number of sending domains you are eligible for, refer to your pricing plan.

 - On the Email Settings page, in the SENDING DOMAINS tab, click the ADD A DOMAIN button.

-- In the Add a Sending Domain dialog box, enter the domain URL.
+- In the Add a Sending Domain dialog box, enter a suitable domain name (which is mandatory) that you wish to utilize as a sending domain.

 - Click ADD.
 The domain is added with the status as Unverified.